 Some Mainers also believed if the bride was married “in her shift on the king’s highway,” a creditor could follow her no farther in pursuit of his debt, according to Earle in Customs and Fashions in Old New England.

 In February 1774, widow Mary Bradley wore only a smock when she met her bridegroom and the minister in York halfway between her house and the groom’s.
-Because the minister took pity on the shivering bride, he threw his coat over her.
+The minister took pity on the shivering bride and threw his coat over her.

 The Vermont Version